Cgyc20/SIR/README.md

 $$

 We can define the stoichiometric matrix from Reactions $1-8$ as the following.
-A line has been added to distinguish between reactions.

 $$
  \begin{bmatrix}